paypal/agent-toolkit/README.md

 **Payments**

-- `create_order`: Create an order in PayPal system based on provided details
+- `create_order`: Create an order in the PayPal system based on provided details
 - `get_order`: Retrieve the details of an order
 - `pay_order`: Process payment for an authorized order